Doing More With Your Retirement Plans

 A. If you are over age 59½, retirement plan assets can be a convenient source for charitable giving.
 Making immediate gifts using funds from your IRA or similar retirement plan may result in little or no tax on the amounts donated.

-Those who itemize deductions report the amount withdrawn and take an offsetting charitable deduction.
+Those who itemize deductions report the amount withdrawn and take what can be a completely offsetting charitable deduction.
 Check with your tax advisors for the specifics of your situation.

 Those aged 70½ or older should consider the possibility of makinge tax-free charitable gifts directly from a qualifying IRA.
-Charitable distributions totaling up to $100,000 per person per year are allowable.
+Charitable distributions of various amounts may be directed to one or more charities but altogether they may not total more than $100,000 per person per year.

 Q. How much can I withdraw from retirement plans and give to charity?